mathilde999/selection-png/README.md

 sh <ExtractScore_AllSNP.sh> <UKBB_folder>
 ```
 ##### input:
-You just haave to give the folder path where all UKBB summary files are stored.
+You just have to give the folder path where all UKBB summary files are stored.
 ##### output:
 It will create Phenotypes.pval.gz files which will be tabix indexed.
 Meaning you can extract any snp using:
 ```shell